 I had previously never put my hand up, but then one day, I had just had enough of living within the restrictive walls I had created.
-Something just snapped inside me and I just wanted to be bigger than my anxiety and regain my life, and so I offered to read it the week after.
+Something just snapped inside me and I just wanted to be bigger than my anxiety and regain my life, and so I offered to read it at the next quiz.

 Leading up to the night, I was pretty anxious and nearly pulled out, but I was determined to change my life at this point and so carried on with my plan.
 When the time came, I was so anxious that I could hardly hold the microphone, but I was not backing out now.
 As I read the first question, I could hardly get my words out as my mouth was so dry and my heart was pounding so fast, but I just allowed it all to happen and carried on regardless.

 Eventually, the feelings began to really subside and by question 14, I was fine.
 All my anxiety had pretty much gone and I went on to read it all.
 Afterwards, I thought the people I was with would comment on how stuttery I was at the start, but no one said a thing; they just mentioned what a great quiz it was.

 I can’t tell you how important that experience was.
 It taught me that we don’t come across anywhere near as bad as we think we do when anxious; that no one is taking any real notice of us and even when we are feeling anxious, we can still achieve anything.

 This gave me so much more confidence when doing things in the future and yes, I could still feel anxious when doing anything new, but it really did not stop or bother me.
 I just always saw it as growth; a path no a new life.
 In time, I found things pretty easy and something that would have been daunting before was no longer a problem.